I'm an advocate of 100% political and economic freedom, i.e., of laissez-faire capitalism.

 The clearest overview of Ayn Rand's political philosophy and its derivation from her ethics is contained in 64 page essay titled, "The Moral Revolution in Atlas Shrugged," which is the opening chapter in a book called "Who Is Ayn Rand."
 (Although this book has long been out of print, its usually possible to find a used copy by searching ebay using the keywords "Who is Ayn Rand.")
 Ayn Rand's own essential political writings are contained in two anthologies, The Virtue of Selflishness and Capitalism, the Unknown Ideal.

-The most profound analyses of contemporary political issues informed by Ayn Rand's philosophy that I know of can be found in George Reisman's The Benevolent Nature of Capitalism and Other Essays, and The Toxicity of Environmentalism.
+The most profound analyses of contemporary political issues informed by Ayn Rand's moral philosophy can be found in Peter Schwartz's In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive, and George Reisman's The Benevolent Nature of Capitalism and Other Essays.

-Probably the best active spokesman for Ayn Rand's politics is Yaron Brook, president of the Ayn Rand Institute.
-A recent book that applies Ayn Rand's ethics and politics to current political issues is Brook's Free Market Revolution: How Ayn Rand's Ideas Can End Big Government.
-Also recommended are Brook's lectures and debates, accessible on YouTube.
+Probably the best active spokesman for Ayn Rand's politics is Yaron Brook, former president of the Ayn Rand Institute.
+Three recent books that apply Ayn Rand's ethics and politics to current political discussions are Brook's Free Market Revolution: How Ayn Rand's Ideas Can End Big Government, Equal Is Unfair: America's Misguided Fight Against Income Inequality, In Pursuit of Wealth: The Moral Case for Finance.
+Also highly recommended are Brook's many lectures and debates, accessible on YouTube.

 Apart from Locke and Rand, I recommend reading a classic essay by the great 19th century French economist Frederick Bastiat called The Law, an excellent introduction to, and summation of, classical liberal thought.